Keep Going - La Historia Continúa

 Space filled with pangs

-between memory, pubis, and cause.
+between the memory, the pubis, and the cause.

-Cold coat, outgoing smile,
+Cold garment, departing smile,

 fire without a mountain.